ipfs-inactive/blog/content/post/083-improved-bitswap-with-netflix.md

 Web 2.0 services increasingly depend on large scale computing infrastructure to support fast iteration and deployment cycles.
 In order to build, test, and release software faster, these services are often seeking ways to upgrade their systems to take advantage of new learnings and tools from distributed peer-to-peer networks.

-After [IPFS Camp 2019](https://camp.ipfs.io/), Netflix and IPFS began collaborating on ways to incorporate peer-to-peer services into its developer tooling.
+After [IPFS Camp 2019](https://camp.ipfs.io/), Netflix and IPFS began collaborating on ways to incorporate peer-to-peer services into Netflix's developer tooling.
 Together, we figured out a way to leverage IPFS to speed up cloud builds, designing and testing solutions for faster Continuous Integration (CI) pipelines powered by efficient p2p container image distribution.

 <p align="center">
 <a href="https://youtu.be/wNfk05D887M">